Sorok-Dva/ScreenMe/README.md

 A website is available to register user captures online: [ScreenMe Website](https://screen-me.cloud).

+### Why ScreenMe?
+ScreenMe was created because of security concerns with Lightshot.
+There have been security vulnerabilities in Lightshot that allow anyone to view screenshots from other users.
+ScreenMe addresses this issue with robust privacy settings that ensure only you control who sees your screenshots.

+Additionally, Lightshot has issues with Facebook login, resulting in users losing access to their galleries.
+ScreenMe offers reliable tools to migrate your screenshots from Lightshot to ScreenMe.

 ## Features

 - Capture full screen or selected area screenshots